 |Posted on May 25, 2018 at 9:40 PM||comments (0)|

 Men Facial Aging and Beauty

-Gender difference plays an important factor in facial anatomy, behavior and beauty concerns.
-In men strike a balance between feminine and masculine is important in outcome satisfaction.
-Most men are more concern on hairline, periocular, and jawline.
+Gender differences play an important factor in facial anatomy, behavior, and beauty concerns.
+In men, a balance between masculinity and femininity is important in outcome satisfaction.
+Most men are more concernered with their hairline, periocular, and jawline.

-Like women, men facial aging, are due changes to skin, soft tissue and skeletal structures.
-Factors affect men’s aging are either due to intrinsic factor or extrinsic one.
-Intrinsic ; like genes and hormonal effects, extrinsic; like environmental insults from sun exposure , and smookings.
+Like women, men facial aging, is due to changes in skin, soft tissue, and skeletal structures.
+Factors affecting men’s aging are either due to intrinsic or extrinsic factors.
+Intrinsic, includes genes and hormonal effects.
+Extrinsic, include environmental factors such as sun exposure, smoking, etc.

-Despite of known factors in men’s aging, the rate and pattern of aging, is unique to each individual, which itself influenced by genetic, anatomical, and behavior of each person.
+Despite known factors in men’s aging, the rate and pattern of aging, is unique to each individual, which is itself influenced by genetic, anatomical, and behaviorial aspects of each person.

-What is less understood, is the aesthetic goal for men and what is ideal beauty or “man-some” for men.
-Since beauty is in the eye of beholder, it is important to understand the male aesthetic ideal, for rendering the aesthetic service for ideal result, which should be align with the patient goal.
+What is less understood, however, is the aesthetic goal for men and what is ideal beauty or “man-some” for men.
+Since "beauty is in the eye of beholder," it is important to understand the male aesthetic ideal, for rendering the aesthetic service for ideal result, which should be align with the patient goal.